arthurdeschamps/kapua-iot-gateway-simulation/webapp-angular/bower_components/angular-cli/CONTRIBUTING.md

 - questions and answers stay available for public viewing so your question / answer might help someone else
 - StackOverflow's voting system assures that the best answers are prominently visible.

-To save your and our time we will be systematically closing all the issues that are requests for general support and redirecting people to StackOverflow.
+To save your and our time we will be systematically closing all the issues that are topics for general support and redirecting people to StackOverflow.

 If you would like to chat about the question in real-time, you can reach out via [our gitter channel][gitter].